nfamula/add-to-home-screen/README.md

 Please note: this is not a Google product

-##THIS TUTORIAL REQUIRES USB CABLE TO USE WITH ANDROID PHONE
+THIS TUTORIAL REQUIRES USB CABLE TO USE WITH ANDROID PHONE, will continue later on.